ker0olos/might/README.md

 #### Different Usage:

-- [might-cli](https://github.com/ItsKerolos/might-cli) if you need to run your tests without the GUI or you need to run your them inside a CD pipeline.
+- [might-cli](https://github.com/ItsKerolos/might-cli) if you need to run your tests without the GUI or you need to run them inside a CD pipeline.
 - [might-core](https://github.com/ItsKerolos/might-core) if you need to run tests programmatically or build a different tool.